ianmorgan/graph-store/docs/restAPI.md

 By convention internally these resources are referred to as 'docs' as they follow the same basic document metaphor used by document centric databases such as MongoDB.

+Although the API has REST style URLs, the behaviour is closer to [JSON RPC](https://en.wikipedia.org/wiki/JSON-RPC), than full REST, with a very simple use of HTTP verbs and status codes.
+See [Standards](standards) for more detail.

 ## Retrieving a Doc